Youth Soccer Travel Teams (Grades 3-6)

 - games on Saturdays with an equal number of home and away games.

 Travel divisions are grade-based.
 WYS travel teams play in the BAYS league.
-BAYS has grade-based divisions for 2019/2020.
+BAYS has grade-based divisions for 2020/2021.
 What does this mean?
 Simply this: player grade=player division.
-For example, a boy player entering grade 3 in Fall 2019 will be in the Boys Grade 3 Division.
+For example, a girl player entering grade 3 in Fall 2020 will be in the Girls Grade 3 Division.

 In an ideal world, every player who plays in the Fall would also play in the Spring and no changes would need to be made to any team from the Fall.
 Unfortunately the number of players that play in the Spring is generally fewer than the previous Fall.
 For this reason, we sometimes have to adjust the number of teams.